vardey/buddypond/ReadMe.md

 `BuddyScript` is an integrated scripting languge in Buddy Pond that allows you to fully control the Desktop Application and all Apps through chat commands.

 ## Developers Guide

+### Developer SDK

+You can run any Buddy Pond app inside your own applications using the Buddy Pond SDK. see: https://buddypond.com/sdk

+### Custom Apps

 If you wish to develop a custom application for Buddy Pond, you can use our BuddyApp template located at: